parenthetical-e/timecourse/README.markdown

 Note: at current read.timecourse.* takes one data format, matching the format found in './test/roi\_data\_1.txt'.
 This may change, if needed.

-They also expect one score_object, created using one of the score.timecourse.* functions.
-The * represents:
+They also expect one score_object, created using score.timecourse(...).
+As an example, if you wanted to score using the peak height, this would work:

+	score_obj <- score.timecourse(data_obj, "peak", score.peak)

+As you can score.timecourse takes three arguments, a data_obj (from read.timecourse.rowformat), a name (i.e. "peak"), and a scoring function (making score.timecourse a metafunction).

+The available scoring functions are:

 1. peak - the max value
 2. mean - the mean value